-Nelson Cruz delivers clutch two-run double as Mariners scored 5-2 triumph at Houston
+Nelson Cruz delivers clutch two-run double as Mariners score 5-2 triumph at Houston

 “He said I’m old?”
 Cruz said.
 “I look younger than him.”

-Perhaps, the better word is experienced.
+Perhaps the better word is experienced.
 And that was an experienced at-bat by a proven hitter.

-“That’s your veteran guys – no panic,” Servais said.
+“That’s your veteran guys — no panic,” Servais said.
 “Nellie’s been in that position so many times throughout his career.
-Pressly’s got really good stuff and he got down in the count but no panic.
+Pressly’s got really good stuff and he (Cruz) got down in the count but no panic.
 You try to work some counts and get into a position where you can get a pitch to hit and he did and he didn’t miss it.”

-The eight-inning rally started with the revamped top of the Mariners’ batting order.
-With one out, Mitch Haniger, who has been the team’s leadoff hitter for all of two games, stroked his second double of the game off of a tiring Cole, sending a shot off the facade of the Crawford Boxes in left field.
+The eighth-inning rally started with the revamped top of the Mariners’ batting order.
+With one out, Haniger, who has been the team’s leadoff hitter for all of two games, stroked his second double of the game off of a tiring Cole, sending a shot off the facade of the Crawford Boxes in left field.
 Denard Span followed with a single to center, putting runners on the corners.
-It forced Astros manager A.J.
+It forced Houston manager A.J.
 Hinch to call on his bullpen, bringing in Pressly, who was acquired at the trade deadline from the Twins.

-On his very first pitch, Pressly hit Jean Segura on the hand with a fastball to load the bases and bring Cruz to the plate.
-Segura had x-rays on the hand after the game.
-They came back negative.
-But his status for Saturday is unknown.
+On his very first pitch, Pressly hit Segura on the hand with a fastball to load the bases and bring Cruz to the plate.
+Segura had X-rays on the hand after the game that came back negative, but his status for Saturday is unknown.

-Following Cruz’s double, Kyle Seager scored another run with a ground ball to second for a little cushion.
+Following Cruz’s double, Kyle Seager drove in another run with a ground ball to second.

-The three-run lead was held up by a scoreless eighth inning from Alex Colome and Edwin Diaz’s 44th save in the ninth.
+The three-run lead was held up by a scoreless eighth inning from Alex Colome while Edwin Diaz notched his 44th save of the season with a 1-2-3 ninth that included a pair of strikeouts.

-Mike Leake delivered a commendable performance.
+Seattle got strong pitching all evening, starting with starter Mike Leake, who delivered a commendable performance.
 The veteran right-hander pitched six innings, allowing just two runs on eight hits with a walk and four strikeouts.

 Leake held the Astros scoreless for the first four innings, using a big inning-ending double play to work out of a jam in the fourth.